Hannah-Ashna/Concurrent-Client-Server-Model/README.md

 You should first clone the repository:
 `git clone https://github.com/Hannah-Ashna/Systems-Software.git`

 Our project makes use of an external library to draw our charts.
-Hence, you'll need to setup XCharts using the jar file available in this repo.
+Hence, you'll need to setup [XCharts](https://knowm.org/open-source/XChart/) using the [jar](https://github.com/Hannah-Ashna/Systems-Software/tree/main/xchart) file available in this repository.
 Once everything is setup within your IDE (We've used NetBeans), you'll need to run Server.java followed by as many instances of the WeatherStations.java and User.java.